ErikBjare/are-copilots-local-yet/README.md

 As an alternative, local Copilots enable:

-- offline & private use
+- offline & private use.
+- improved responsiveness.
 - the ability to run models specialized for a particular language/task.
 - [constraining the LLM output](https://twitter.com/ErikBjare/status/1656731582001020928) (using things like regular expressions) to fit a particular format/syntax.